 This ingredient is banned in the USA and Japan, sadly it is allowed in Europe and Canada.
 This chemical causes coral bleaching.

 In Hawaii, a new bill prohibits the sale and distribution of any sunscreen containing these two chemicals without a medical prescription.
 Hopefully, it will be passed worldwide to ban the use of these substances.

 Sadly, it does not stop visitors from bringing sunscreens to Hawaii that contain those ingredients.
 However, it is up to each individual to look for reef-safe sunscreen and follow Hawaii’s great example.
-Take a quick look here at the recent survey done from snorkelsandfins and you can determine how damaging sunscreen is for the ocean.
+Take a quick look here at the recent report and you can determine how damaging sunscreen is for the ocean.

 Thankfully there are a variety of reef-safe sunscreens available on the market

 Endangered are our coral reefs, marine species and fish.
 The eco-systems, our wildlife along with fauna and flora all become caught up in this cycle of pollutants.

 Below, we consider these chemicals as environmental hazards and pollutants to our oceans:

 - Any form of microplastic sphere or beads.